blizzardbyte/PagePal/README.md

 ## Usage

-Once the Islamic Bot is added to your server, you can interact with it using the following commands:
+Once PagePal is added to your server, you can interact with it using the following commands:

 - `!recommend` - Get book recommendations based on specific subjects.
   - Example: `!recommend spirituality` or `!recommend fiqh`